Today's Top Gainer

 In compliance with the Companies Act, 2013 and SEBI (Listing Obligations and Disclosure Requirements) Regulations 2015, the performance evaluation of the Board was carried out during the year under review.
 More details on the same are given in the Corporate Governance Report.

 Prevention of Sexual Harassment at workplace

-2. The Secretarial Auditors Report for the year 2017-2018 does not contain any qualification, reservation or adverse remark.
-The Secretarial Auditors Report is enclosed as Annexure 3 to the Boards report in this Annual Report.
+2. The Secretarial Auditors Report for the year 20182019 does not contain any qualification, reservation or adverse remark.
+The Secretarial Auditors Report is enclosed as Annexure 3 to the Boards Report.

-3. As required by the Listing Regulations, the auditors certificate on Corporate Governance is enclosed.
-The auditors certificate for year 2017-2018 does not contain any qualification, reservation or adverse remark.
+3. As required by the Listing Regulations, the auditors certificate on corporate governance is enclosed.
+The auditors certificate for Year 2018-2019 does not contain any qualification, reservation or adverse remark.

 Independence of the firm and compliance is ensured by the direct reporting of the firm to the Audit Committee of the Board.

 Pursuant to the provisions of Section 204 of the Companies Act, 2013 and the Companies (Appointment and Remuneration of Managerial Personnel) Rules, 2014, M/s.
-M Alagar & Associates, Practicing Company Secretary, were appointed as Secretarial Auditors for the financial year 2017-18, to audit the secretarial and related documents of the Company.
-Their report on the Secretarial Audit is annexed to this report as Annexure 3.
+M Alagar & Associates, Practicing Company Secretary, were appointed as Secretarial Auditors for the financial year 2018-19, to audit the secretarial and related documents of the Company.

 In compliance with the SEBI (Prohibition of Insider Trading) Regulations, 2015, as amended, your Company has instituted a comprehensive Code titled as "Orient Green Power Company Limited Code of Conduct" which lays down guidelines and advises the Directors and Employees of the Company on procedures to be followed and disclosures to be made while dealing in securities of the Company.